 Values

-Scholarship: We enthusiastically embrace student learning.
-We believe students should be actively engaged learners in, as well as out, of the classroom.
+Scholarship: We enthusiastically embrace student learning and believe students should be actively engaged learners in, as well as out, of the classroom.
 We believe faculty and students should be life-long learners.
-Character: We provide an environment which encourages personal accountability, integrity, honesty, and courage.
-We create an atmosphere, which fosters respect for others students may encounter in their personal and professional lives.
-Culture: We celebrate the uniqueness of individuals with whom nutrition professionals interact.
-We provide opportunities for students to learn about the unique needs of humans from a variety of backgrounds.
-Service: We support our local community and embrace service learning.
-We encourage our students to participate in volunteer activities related to the major.
+Character: We provide an environment that encourages personal accountability, integrity, honesty, and courage in an atmosphere, which fosters respect for others students may encounter in their personal and professional lives.
+Culture: We celebrate the uniqueness of individuals with whom nutrition professionals interact and provide opportunities for students to learn about the unique needs of humans from a variety of backgrounds.
+Service: We support our local community and embrace service learning, while encouraging students to participate in volunteer activities related to the major.

 Unique Program Features

-Personalize your degree through our two concentrations in the program - Dietetics or Sports Nutrition.
+Personalize your degree through our two program concentrations — dietetics and sports nutrition.
 You'll take specialized courses in life cycle nutrition, community nutrition, advanced nutrition, medical nutrition therapy, nutrition education and counseling, food science, food service, chemistry, and biology.
 Career opportunities in this growing field include clinical dietitians, food-service directors, sports nutritionists, corporate nutritionists, private practice dietitians, wellness and weight control experts, or pharmaceutical sales representatives.
 You can get involved with student organizations like the Student Dietetic Association, Mansfield University Community Health Club (MUCH), and Future Healthcare Professionals Club.
 Dietetics concentration is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Program Strengths

-According to Commission on Accreditation for Dietetics Education (Now known as Accreditation Council for Education in Nutrition and Dietetics) site reviewers who evaluated this program during our last ten-year accreditation site visit our strengths include the following: Highly qualified, hard-working, extremely competent program director who provides a nurturing student-centered learning environment.
+According to the Accreditation Council for Education in Nutrition and Dietetics site reviewers during our last 10-year accreditation site visit our strengths include: Highly qualified, hard-working, extremely competent program director who provides a nurturing student-centered learning environment.
 Supportive, collaborative faculty in related disciplines who fully support the dietetics education program and success of its students Administrators who recognize the program's accomplishments and commitment to quality Articulate enthusiastic and determined students who appreciate the competency of the faculty and quality of the academic program.

 CommonwealthU University Employee